Lisa Meeks, PhD, Assistant Professor

-Lisa is the lead investigator in Meeks Research Group and is passionate about equal access to education and healthcare for persons with disabilities and is an expert in disabilities in medical education.
-As an administrative leader and researcher, Meeks has co-authored several articles and books on the subject of disability in medical education, helping to inform policy and best practice in the area of disability services.
-She also consults with leading health science programs, colleges, and universities on a myriad of disability related issues.
+Dr. Meeks is an Assistant Professor of Family Medicine within the University of Michigan Medical School.
+She is the lead investigator of the Meeks Research Group and is passionate about equal access to education and healthcare for persons with disabilities.
+Meeks has co-authored several articles and books on the subject of disability in medical education, helping to inform policy and best practice in the area of disability services.
+She also consults with leading health science programs on a myriad of disability-related issues.

 Ben Case, MPH